Newlab: Building 128

-Renovation and Architecture
+Renovation and architecture

-Marvel Architects, New Lab's architect of record, along with DBI Projects, Belt's project management firm, worked together to craft and execute the renovation.
-Press regarding New Lab often states that the company occupies Building 128 of the Navy Yard, but this is slightly misleading in that 128 is a complex of warehouses and New Lab occupies the southernmost portion.
+Marvel Architects, Newlab's architect of record, along with DBI Projects, Belt's project management firm, worked together to craft and execute the renovation.
+Press regarding Newlab often states that the company occupies Building 128 of the Navy Yard, but this is slightly misleading in that 128 is a complex of warehouses and Newlab occupies the southernmost portion.

 Recladding the building's armature and repurposing of the 51,000 ft2 machine shop into an 84,000 ft2 multidisciplinary design, prototyping, and advanced manufacturing space took approximately 5 years and continued until the company's full opening in September 2016.
 The undertaking utilized approximately 9,000 lbs of steel in total according to the developer.

 A guiding principle of the redesign was to harmonize of the needs of the forthcoming lab environment with the original structural features.
 Modern workplace design elements were fused with the 19th century industrial characteristics of the building's centerline.

-Floor Plan
+Floor plan

-New Lab's open floor design was intended, spatially, to reinforce its mission, the layout meant to encourage member companies to collaborate and cross-pollinate ideas.
+Newlab's open floor design was intended, spatially, to reinforce its mission, the layout meant to encourage member companies to collaborate and cross-pollinate ideas.
 Communal meeting rooms, office pods, and interior plazas on both floors emphasize the developer's intention to create a collaborative design and fabrication center.

 Upon completion, the rebuild subdivided Building 128's usable space into: Private studios = 31,664 ft2; Open private studios = 6,226 ft2; Fabrication lab = 6,834 ft2; Cafe kitchen = 600 ft2; Conference rooms = 2,014 ft2; Coworking desks = 144; Flex space = 66 desks.

 There is an additional 6,174 ft2 of event space which hosts talks, hackathons, and new manufacturing events such as the recent Urban Tech Hub launch.

-Prototyping and Fabrication Lab
+Prototyping and fabrication lab

-Additive Manufacturing (3D printing) technology is a component of the design process for many New Lab residents.
+Additive manufacturing (3D printing) technology is a component of the design process for many Newlab residents.
 Prototyping shops are a distinguishing feature of the hardware-centric facility.
-New Lab leverages partnerships with firms like AutoDesk, Stratasys, BigRep, Haas, Ultimaker, and others to provide and maintain equipment and filament for printing.
+Newlab leverages partnerships with firms like AutoDesk, Stratasys, BigRep, Haas, Ultimaker, and others to provide and maintain equipment and filament for printing.
 The organization has amassed several million dollars of digital fabrication and manufacturing machine assets such as 3D Printers, electronic workbenches, fabrication tools, and CNC equipment since its opening.

 Companies

-As of September 2017 eighty companies and 400 people worked at New Lab.
+As of September 2017 eighty companies and 400 people worked at Newlab.
 By 2018, the number of companies had increased to over 100.
 Members are typically growth-stage companies with anywhere between 3-20 employees.